 Stock Options.
 On January 1, 2006, the Company adopted the provisions of SFAS No. 123(R), which requires the Company to value unvested stock options granted prior to the adoption of SFAS No. 123(R) under the fair value method of accounting and expense this amount in the statement of operations over the stock option's remaining vesting period.
-Upon adoption, there was no cumulative adjustment for the impact of the change in accounting principles because the assumed forfeiture rate did not differ significantly from prior periods.
-The Company recognized compensation expense of \$75 and \$186 related to stock options for the three months ended March 31, 2007 and 2006, respectively.
+Upon adoption, there was no cumulative adjustment for the impact of the change in accounting principle because the assumed forfeiture rate did not differ significantly from prior periods.
+The Company recognized stock-based compensation expense of \$45 and \$123 related to stock options for the three months ended September 30, 2007 and 2006, respectively and \$142 and \$438 related to stock options for the nine months ended September 30, 2007 and 2006, respectively.

 The terms of certain stock options awarded under the Company's Amended and Restated 1999 Long-Term Incentive Plan (the "1999 Plan") in January 2001 and November 1999 provide for common stock dividend equivalents (at the same rate as paid on the common stock) with respect to the shares underlying the unexercised portion of the options.
-Prior to January 1, 2006, in accordance with APB Opinion No. 25, the Company accounted for the dividend equivalent rights on these options as additional compensation cost.
-Effective January 1, 2006, in accordance with SFAS No. 123(R), the Company recognizes payments of the dividend equivalent rights on these options as reductions in additional paid-in capital on the Company's consolidated balance sheet (\$1,656 and \$1,578 for the three months ended March 31, 2007 and 2006, respectively), which is included as "Distributions on common stock" in the Company's consolidated statement of changes in stockholders' equity.
+Effective January 1, 2006, in accordance with SFAS No. 123(R), the Company recognizes payments of the dividend equivalent rights on these options as "Distributions and dividends on common stock" on the Company's condensed consolidated statement of changes in stockholders' equity (\$1,590 and \$1,578 for the three months ended September 30, 2007 and 2006, respectively, and \$4,800 and \$4,734 for the nine months ended September 30, 2007 and 2006, respectively.

-The total intrinsic value of options exercised during the three months ended March 31, 2007 and 2006 was \$557 and \$410, respectively.
+The total intrinsic value of options exercised during the three months ended September 30, 2007 and 2006 was \$2,065 and \$209, respectively, and \$3,515 and \$1,104 for the nine months ended September 30, 2007 and 2006, respectively.